oracle/truffleruby/doc/contributor/mri-tests.md

 test method name to exclude, and then a comment describing the reason for the exclude.

-There is no tool currently to assist in tagging/untagging tests so this is currently done by manually adding/removing the exclude lines from the test exclude files.
+There is a tool to assist in tagging/untagging tests:

+1. Identify the related exclude files and delete them: `rm test/mri/excludes/TEST.rb`.
+2. Run `jt test mri TEST | tee output.txt`
+3. Run `ruby tool/parse_mri_errors.rb output.txt`
+4. Check all tests pass with `jt test mri TEST`